sabazhassan/hdvent-testing/X-NUCLEO-IHM02A1/test-positioning/test-positioning-info.md

  - `path_ratio` which portion of total path should be driven
  - `ie_ratio` ratio between inhalation and exhalation time e.g. 1:2(=0.5)

+## Voltages
+I tried to increase the voltage values even further from the values in the script, but the motor got too hot (too hot to touch).
+From the current readings on the power supply maximum current is now just below 3A.